ipsusu/ipsuShade/README.md

     - Now click away from the menu, and your shaders should recompile.
 The depth buffer should now be working in Dawntrail (required for Depth of Field, MXAO shaders etc.)
    <p align="center"> <img width="50%" src="https://i.imgur.com/pQDN5bo.png"> </p>

-## Troubleshooting and Common Issues (Updated for Dawntrail Graphics Update).
+## Troubleshooting and Common Issues (Updated for Dawntrail Graphics Update)

 <strong>Please first ensure your install is correct:</strong>
 1. Check that you don't have duplicate shaders.